Tuesday, December 25, 2012

 Title:

-Must be some kind of idiom, there's certainly no honey involved in this novel.
+Must be some idiom; there's undoubtedly no honey involved in this novel.
 It probably has something to do with 50k dollars locked in the safe and Walter's obsession with it.
-One night he even sleeps with a key to the safe in his mouth!
+One night, he even sleeps with a key to the safe in his mouth!

 Cover

-By Ron Lesser and really, really good and sexy!
-One of the Hard Case Crime's best and statement like that truly means something.
-It's not very accurate though as there's no scene with a dead mean lying and woman smoking besides him.
-But still I would like to think she's Miss Muirz, she looks too classy to be Vera Sue.
+By Ron Lesser, and really, really good and sexy!
+One of Hard Case Crime's best and statement like that truly means something.
+It's not very accurate, though, as there's no scene with a dead man lying and a woman smoking beside him.
+But still, I would like to think she's Miss Muirz; she looks too classy to be Vera Sue.

 Cool lines: